Ancient Semitic-speaking peoples

-Ancient Semitic-speaking peoples or Proto-Semitic people were people who lived throughout the ancient Near East, including the Levant, Mesopotamia, the Arabian Peninsula, and the Horn of Africa from the 3rd millennium BC until the end of antiquity.
+Ancient Semitic-speaking peoples or Proto-Semitic people were speakers of Semitic languages who lived throughout the ancient Near East and North Africa, including the Levant, Mesopotamia, Anatolia, the Arabian Peninsula and Carthage from the 3rd millennium BC until the end of antiquity, with some, such as Arabs, Arameans, Assyrians, Jews, Mandaeans, and Samaritans having a historical continuum into the present day.

 Their languages are usually divided into three branches: East, Central and South Semitic languages.

-The Proto-Semitic language was likely spoken in the 4th millennium BC, and the oldest attested forms of Semitic date to the mid-3rd millennium BC (the Early Bronze Age).
+the oldest attested forms of Semitic date to the early to mid-3rd millennium BC (the Early Bronze Age) in Mesopotamia, the northwest Levant and southeast Anatolia.

-Speakers of East Semitic include the people of the Akkadian Empire, Assyria and Babylonia.
+Speakers of East Semitic include the people of the Akkadian Empire, Ebla, Assyria, Babylonia, the latter two of which eventually gradually switched to still spoken (by Assyrians and Mandeans) dialects of Akkadian influenced East Aramaic and perhaps Dilmun.
 Central Semitic combines the Northwest Semitic languages and Arabic.
-Speakers of Northwest Semitic were the Canaanites (including the Phoenicians and the Hebrews) and the Arameans.
+Speakers of Northwest Semitic were the Canaanites (including the Phoenicians, Punics, Amorites, Edomites, Moabites and the Hebrews), Arameans and the Ugarites.
 South Semitic peoples include the speakers of Modern South Arabian languages and Ethiopian Semitic languages.